Prafullanepal1/quiz/quizz/readme.txt

 The application uses an extra dependency for Lombok which is there to minimize the boiler plate code like getter, setter, No args constructor and all args constructor.
+The application also uses dependency for mockito which is used to write unit test for rest controller methods.

 The url take two query parameters.